-The College of Food’s industry links will enable you to gain valuable insights into the culinary sector at this level – and allow you to forge connections and contacts that may influence your career.
+The industry links of College of Food and Hospitality Management will enable you to gain valuable insights into the culinary sector at this level – and allow you to forge connections and contacts that may influence your career.

 The knowledge and skills you develop will be linked to best practice with an emphasis on the use of seasonal produce and sustainability.
 Transferable skills, allowing you to move from one kitchen style to another, is a key focus and is linked to developments in food science and technology.

-- You will broaden and refine your culinary skills and knowledge – and increase your awareness of contemporary industry practices.
+- Develop your knowledge - You will broaden and refine your culinary skills and knowledge – and increase your awareness of contemporary industry practices

-- You will focus on classic techniques and learn how these approaches have been refined and complemented by contemporary practice.
+- Learn valuable technical skills - You will focus on classic techniques and learn how these approaches have been refined and complemented by contemporary practice

 Our open days are designed to give you as much information as possible about UCB and the areas you are interested in studying.
 Come along and we may make you an offer on the day.